-With decades of collective experience, the legal team at Hale Ball Carlson Baumgartner Murphy, PLC is committed to guiding you through the procedure and equipping you with the resources needed to do so.
+With decades of collective experience, the legal team at HALE BALL MURPHY, PLC Carlson Baumgartner Murphy, PLC is committed to guiding you through the procedure and equipping you with the resources needed to do so.
 Our attorneys have the skill set and expertise to properly assist clients with their probate needs throughout northern Virginia.

 PROBATE AREAS OF PRACTICE